eficode-academy/github-actions-katas/labs/05-workflow.md

       uses: some/action
 ```

+To ensure that all files from previous jobs are avalable at new one, we have to make sure to upload artifact at the end of the job and download it at the beginning of new one.
+The way to do it can be found in previous exercise `04-storing-artifacts.md`.

 ### Tasks
 Let's try to clean up our current build by utilizing a feature called workflows.

-1. Make another job in the `.github/workflows`, that is a plain copy of the first one.
+1. Make another job in the `.github/workflows/workflow.yaml`, that is a plain copy of the previous one.
-2. Leave name of the first job as `Build`, divide the rest of the code to `Test` and `Upload-Artifact`
+2. Add workflow name `Java CI`
-3. The `build` will build the code.
-4. The `Test` job runs the tests the code, and stores the test results.
+3. Divide code into three jobs: `Clone-down`, `Test` and `Build`. `Clone-down` will checkout the repository, `Test` job runs the tests for code, `Build` will build the code and stores the results.
-5. The `Upload artifact` will build the code, and store the artifact
+3. `Test` and `Build` should be dependent on `Clone-down` job.
+Each of them also needs a running instance and container.
+4. Remember that to have information from previous job(s) the artifact with this information needs to be downloaded and respectively uploaded.

 Opening it should show something like:

 ![Screenshot workflow](img/workflow.png)

-More information can be found here: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions
+More information about this topic can be found here: https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions